lkiesow/leihs-wiki/leihs-Admin-Guide.md

 #### Modifying config/LDAP.yml

-Copy config/LDAP.yml.example to config/LDAP.yml and adapt the configuration to your own LDAP server.
-You will also have to go to the settings dialog in leihs and add the absolute path to your LDAP.yml there in the `ldap_config field.
-Here is an example configuration:
+Copy config/LDAP.yml.example to config/LDAP.yml and adapt the configuration to your own LDAP server:

         production:
           host: your.ldap.server